gabrielnobregal/mjcide/README.md

 A MicroJava program consists of a single program file with static fields and static methods.
 There are no external classes but only inner classes that can be used as data types.

-(https://a.fsdn.com/con/app/proj/mjcide/screenshots/s2.PNG)
+![Microjava program in dev environment] (https://a.fsdn.com/con/app/proj/mjcide/screenshots/s2.PNG)
-(https://a.fsdn.com/con/app/proj/mjcide/screenshots/s3.PNG)
+![Microjava program in dev environment] (https://a.fsdn.com/con/app/proj/mjcide/screenshots/s3.PNG)
-(https://a.fsdn.com/con/app/proj/mjcide/screenshots/s4.PNG)
+![Microjava program in dev environment] (https://a.fsdn.com/con/app/proj/mjcide/screenshots/s4.PNG)